+Why do you think people follow you?
 I think most of them follow me because of my lip swatches, they have been all over Instagram.
 Also For the looks I do, and I hope for my personality too.

+Do you work a regular full time or part time job along with being a beauty influencer?
 I'm still a student.
 I actually would have graduated a couple of weeks ago but I have a lot of deals with my Instagram and I also started my own makeup line so I was super busy and I have the chance to just do it next year.
 But my full time job at the time is my Instagram and my makeup line.

 What do your family or friends think of your influencer career?
 Do they watch your videos?